Gulabsinh Pirabhai Rajput

-Gulabsinh Pirabhai Rajput is a member of the Gujarat Legislative Assembly representing the Tharad constituency.
+Gulabsinh Pirabhai Rajput was a member of the Gujarat Legislative Assembly representing the Tharad constituency.
 He is a member of the Indian National Congress party.
 He was first elected as the MLA for Tharad in 2019.
 He was State President of Gujarat Youth Congress a part of Indian Youth Congress youth wing of Indian National Congress.
+He was the Congress Party candidate in the Vav Assembly by-election 2024.